The problem with the weather is that it

 one New Zealand.

-weather models for our next trip, also knowing the weather may not do
+weather models for our next trip, also knowing the weather may follow

 No comments: